juntao/arenztopia/content/news/Issue 26.md

 ## Arts
 By Owen Miyazoi

-The established contemporary artist Thankkar Manaskar-Porganathan scored yet another peice inside the ACAM.
-The peice, called "Capitalism", depicts a shredded-up 100$ bill that has been rearranged into a self-portrait.
+The established contemporary artist Thankkar Manaskar-Porganathan scored yet another artwork inside the ACAM.
+The piece, called "Capitalism", depicts a shredded-up American 100$ bill that has been rearranged into a self-portrait.

 ## Sports
 By Sam-Louis Alrocaet

-Olb City Ocelots VS Sherville Sharks

 On Wednesday, the Olb City Ocelots faced off agains the Sherville Sharks in the epic last game of the 2021 Arenztopian Professional Bobsledding Season.
 The race was extremely close, with the Sherville Sharks losing to the Ocelots by only about 0.163 seconds.
-The Sherville Sharks are one of the best bobsledding teams in Arenztopia, but they were perhaps overconfident after their series of wins throughout the tournament.
+The Sherville Sharks are widely considered one of the best bobsledding teams in Arenztopia, but they were perhaps overconfident after their series of wins throughout the tournament.

 ## Weather
 By Mezoir Logan